Explosion Protection Methods

 Typical applications: Fibre optic systems, optical sensors, laser-based instruments

-Protection Methods — Dust
+Protection Methods.
+Dust

-Ex t — Protection by Enclosure (IEC 60079-31)
+Ex t.
+Protection by Enclosure (IEC 60079-31)

 Principle: Exclusion.
 A dust-tight enclosure prevents dust from reaching ignition sources and limits surface temperature.
+For more on dust hazards, see dust explosion protection.

 Sub-levels:

-The maximum surface temperature must account for both dust cloud and dust layer ignition temperatures — see Temperature Classes.
+The maximum surface temperature must account for both dust cloud and dust layer ignition temperatures. see Temperature Classes.

 ---